Practice overview

 Historic work has included:

-• Quidnet Capital Partners v Colsilverbird & ors (2019-2020): Jonathan acts for property owners in a multimillion-pound dispute with its former asset managers, where substantial allegations of negligence are made against the asset managers.
+• Quidnet Capital Partners v Colsilverbird & ors (2019-2020): Jonathan acted for property owners in a multimillion-pound dispute with its former asset managers, where substantial allegations of negligence are made against the asset managers.

 • Acting on expert determination for a property owner in respect of allegations made against an asset manager.